-The bill aims to standardize the basic training and certification requirements for long-term care workers providing in-home care for their family members, including spouses and domestic partners.
-It amends existing laws to clarify the exemptions from certification for certain long-term care workers, specifically those caring for their children, parents, siblings, and other relatives.
-The bill introduces new language that specifies the roles of long-term care workers and outlines the training requirements they must complete within specified timeframes after becoming employed.
-Notably, it establishes that long-term care workers providing care for a spouse or domestic partner must complete 15 hours of basic training and additional focused training based on the care needs of the individual.
+The bill aims to standardize the basic training and certification requirements for long-term care workers providing in-home care for family members, including spouses and domestic partners.
+It amends existing laws to clarify the exemptions from certification for certain long-term care workers, such as those caring for their own children, parents, siblings, or other relatives.
+The bill introduces new language that specifies the conditions under which these workers are exempt from certification and outlines the training requirements they must fulfill.
+For instance, long-term care workers providing in-home care for a spouse or domestic partner must complete 15 hours of basic training and an additional six hours of focused training within the first 120 days of employment.

 Substitute Bill: 18.88B.041, 74.39A.076